RXT0112/RXT0112/.github/README.md

+**NOTICE:** This project in in "init phase" so everything will be remade into a new orphen branch once methods for quality assurance, documentation, automatization and code is decided to be used as a foundation for new commits

 fixme: Source the header in different markdown file to make GitHub README different from GitLab

 fixme: Change the name based on repository used